FxmousKid/42Advanced-libasm/README.md

 </br>

 > [!NOTE]
-> We're using the Dockerfile included at the root of the project, which uses alpine:latest
+> We're using the Dockerfile included in the run/ folder, which uses python:3-alpine

 ### Running the docker image
 ```bash